All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dosing protocols for these GHRH analogs reflect their different pharmacokinetic profiles and clinical applications, with tesamorelin requiring higher doses for visceral fat effects while sermorelin uses more conservative approaches aligned with physiologic growth hormone patterns.

 Tesamorelin follows a straightforward dosing protocol based on extensive clinical trial data.
-The standard dose is 2 mg administered subcutaneously once daily, preferably in the evening to align with natural growth hormone secretion patterns.
+The standard dose is 2 mg administered subcutaneously once daily, preferably in the evening to matches natural growth hormone secretion patterns.
 No dose titration is required, as patients typically start at the full therapeutic dose.
-The peptide comes as a lyophilized powder requiring reconstitution with sterile water, with each vial providing a single 2 mg dose.
+The peptide comes as a lyophilized powder requiring reconstitution calculator with sterile water, with each vial providing a single 2 mg dose.

 Injection technique for tesamorelin requires attention to site rotation due to the higher incidence of injection site reactions.
 Recommended sites include the abdomen (avoiding the navel area), thighs, and upper arms, with patients instructed to rotate locations daily.
-The reconstituted solution must be used immediately and cannot be stored for future use.
+The reconstituted solution must be used immediately and can't be stored for future use.

 Parameter Tesamorelin Sermorelin